MicrosoftDocs/msteams-docs/msteams-platform/tabs/how-to/using-fluid-msteam.md

 title: Use Fluid with Teams
 author: timtwang
 ms.author: mobajemu
-description: Learn how to integrate fluid-powered real-time collaboration features into a Microsoft Teams tab application, its functions and parameters, and fluid container. ms.localizationpriority: medium ms.topic: conceptual ms.date: 12/13/2022
+description: Learn how to integrate fluid-powered real-time collaboration features into a Microsoft Teams tab application, the functions and parameters, and fluid container. ms.localizationpriority: medium ms.topic: conceptual ms.date: 12/13/2022